The Biological Catastrophe of the Two World Wars

 War is the force and the red sun that restores the vigour of peoples.
 Without it, there would be neither friendship nor love, no dynamism, no creativity, no collective emotions, and no meaning to the lives of peoples and men.
 War, the sibling of hunts, is at the very source of aesthetics, much more so than religious doctrines.

-War does, of course, involve unspeakable horrors, but is by no means worse than epidemics, famine, natural catastrophes and heinous crimes.
+War does, of course, involve unspeakable horrors, but is by no means worse than epidemics, famines, natural catastrophes and heinous crimes.

 Aristocracies Can Only Be Born of War